DIADesignGuild/game-studio/P02/Reflection - P02.md

 But this is a lot of things.
 How do I manage all of this?
 Collaboration is one way, but committment is a difficult obstacle.
 But at least for now, I know for certain that I want to work with digital objects.
 Perhaps I need to allocate space in my game making process for things that I _want_ to do, such as making visual assets and writing.
 I could always just find pre-made music to stick in, anyway.

 Which leads me back to stimulation.
 I thought all this time that "Excitement" was something I was bound to feel at some point.
 But really, I need to make that excitement happen by stimulating myself.
 Can't expect the Algorithm™ to do all the work. **CLICKS MOUSE**

+## Showing the group
+Overall, there were some people interested but I'm not sure if anyone actually played.
+No one said anything, and I'm pretty tired of working on this, so I'll just file this away in the GStudio archives until it's time to pick it up again.